gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The legacy Sonar plugin has been removed from the distribution.
 It is superceded by the official plugin from SonarQube (http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle).

+### Ant-Based Scala Compiler has been removed

+The deprecated Ant-Based Scala Compiler has been removed from Gradle 3.0.
+The Zinc Scala Compiler is now used exclusively.
+If your scala build begins failing with this release of Gradle, be sure to remove references to the following deprecated configuration properties:

+1. `daemonServer`
+1. `fork`
+1. `useAnt`
+1. `useCompileDaemon`

 ### Changes to previously deprecated APIs

 * The `AbstractTask` methods `setName()` and `setProject()` are removed.